OneAndZero24/MinimalPlusPlus/README.md

 -editing project structure
 It also offers some unusuall functions such as:
 -simplicity of UI and usage
--minimalism
+-minimallism
 -customazibility

 #Info
 Minimal++ is written in C++.
 The main library that it is using is Qt 5.4.2(especially for UI).
 Currently Minimal++ is only for Linux, but later we may link it to other platforms.
 To run programs Minimal++ is using xterm.
-Default compilator is gcc.
+Default compilator is g++.
 Default debuger is gdb.

 #Icons
 Icon for this program were taken from Eclipse.
 They are under EPL license.
 I hope that in the future Minimal++ will have its' own set of icons.